Rumun Ndur: Playing career

 Ndur moved to Union, Ontario (near London) and played minor hockey for the St. Thomas Travelers.
 Ndur played for the Belmont Pests Jr.D.
 (1990–91) and Clearwater Steeplejacks Jr.C.
 (1991–92) clubs of the Ontario Hockey Association.
 Ndur was drafted in the ninth round (129th overall) by the Guelph Storm in the 1992 Ontario Hockey League (OHL) Priority Selection.

 He was drafted by the Sabres in the 1994 NHL Entry Draft in the third round, 69th overall.
 In 1996 he won the Calder Cup with the Rochester Americans.
 He made his NHL debut in 1996–97 with the Sabres.
 In 1998–99 he was traded to the New York Rangers and just a year later he was traded to Atlanta, and played 27 games with them during the 1999–2000 NHL season.

-Ndur played a total of 69 games in NHL, scoring 5 points (2 goals, 3 assists) with 137 penalty minutes.
+Ndur played a total of 69 games in the NHL, scoring 5 points (2 goals, 3 assists) with 137 penalty minutes.

 At the end of the 2005-06 season Ndur signed with HK Jesenice of the Slovenian Ice Hockey League, thus becoming first African to play for a team in Slovenia.
 He played 14 games, scoring 2 goals and 3 assists and also amassing 79 penalty minutes.
 He had a memorable fight with Boštjan Groznik, a tough enforcer.
 That season Ndur won the Slovenian Championship.

 With the Coventry Blaze Ndur played just two games of the 2007–08 season before suffering from a neck injury, ruling him out for the season.
 In May 2008, Ndur was released by Coventry.
 Ndur went on to sign with the Nottingham Panthers of the EIHL for the 2008-09 season before returning to North America to sign with the Muskegon Lumberjacks of the International Hockey League before retiring.